Chickenwheel/hello-world/README.md

 # hello-world
 A short description

-A bit about me!
+No bit about me! or not

-a new proposed edit
+a even newer proposed edit